Soft Eggnog Cookies

 - Why did my cookies spread too much?

-- Can I make the dough ahead?
+- Can I make the dough ahead of time?

-- Can I freeze these cookies?
+- Can I freeze the cookies or dough?

 Serving Suggestions